 In 2011, Mark and Sharon opted to sell their half to Greg and Donna in order to concentrate time and financial resources to their beautiful twins, Grace and Kate (who actually helped pull old carpet and haul debris out of the hotel during the construction phase at the age of 7).
 Although out of the official and legal side of the Hotel, the Fritschs all hold pride in the accomplishment of what has been created.
 In fact, Mark still conducts the “white glove test” to make sure everything is being taken care of(!), and Kate has worked at the Hotel the last two summers.
 It’s still a wonderful family affair!

 Donna and Greg continued the Hotel upgrade with a redo of the suite’s bathroom and added an additional guest room.
 The biggest project was taking the former leased out space with connecting door to the hotel and creating a meeting room/beer-wine lounge.
 This special room turned out beautifully: tin ceiling, wainscoting, exposed brick wall and a beautiful bar made from old juniper wood.
 Not only do we have the bar out of juniper but also three tables–including a conference table for 10.
 Thus, I deemed the room the Juniper Lounge.
 The artisan of these juniper pieces is Dale Dooby who lives and works in Prairie City.

-Greg sold his shares effective January 1, 2014 and became my hotel adviser.
-As sole owner, I have maintained the group’s original goals while continuing to enhance the guest experience to one that envelopes them into a sense of place and community.
+Greg sold his shares in 2014 and became my hotel adviser.
+As sole owner, I have maintained the group’s original goals while continuing to enhance the guest experience to one which envelopes them into a sense of place and community.
 I believe that guests come to understand why Prairie City is the wonderful small town it is today.
 Having restored Hotel Prairie which had such an important role in the history of Prairie City, I now hope to not only continually increase guest comfort but to guide the Hotel into an important role in the economic future of this wonderful rural town. — Donna